 We’re a woodland collective, a grove of caretaking workers tending trees through a cooperative practice of economy.
-We’ve been doing this the whole time, but it’s taken a while to bushwhack our way to an understandable clearing.
+We’ve been doing this the whole time, but it’s taken a while to bushwhack our way to a clear understanding.

 • cooperative forms of ownership by those doing the tending work